- FROM BIOETHICS BRIEFINGS

 - Natural talents and their perfection

-- The prospect of an “arms race” in sport, ending in the triumph of the so-called performance principle.
+- The prospect of an “arms race” in sport, ending in the triumph of the performance principle.

 The Significance of Rules in Sport

-Every sport has rules (with the possible exception of “Calvinball” from “Calvin and Hobbes,” where the only rule is that you can’t use the same rule twice).
+Every sport has rules (with the possible exception of “Calvinball” from the comic strip “Calvin and Hobbes,” where the only rule is that you can’t use the same rule twice).
 The rules in each sport in effect determine which characteristics among all possible sources of difference influence who wins and who loses.
 Team A may be wealthier than Team B, but neither is allowed to bribe the umpire—a competition that Team A is likely to win.

 Many innovations that would surely improve performance are banned outright.
 An athlete who showed up for the Boston Marathon wearing Rollerblades would be wheeled right off the start line.
 The marathon is for runners, not skaters.
 (Of course, one could try to organize a sport where Rollerbladers competed to cover the same course as the Boston Marathon; but that would be a different sport.)
 The Tour de France insists on a minimum weight for all bikes.
 As every road cyclist knows, the lighter the bike, the less energy required to climb the mountains that help make the Tour so famous and so difficult.
 This rule accomplishes two things.
 It neutralizes one advantage that the wealthiest or best-supported cyclists would gain by using fabulously expensive, custom-made parts of exotic metals or synthetics.
 It also protects cyclists against the temptation to shave every last gram off of critical components, increasing the risk of catastrophic failures when the bike is screaming down a switchback mountain road at 100 kilometers an hour.